minio/docs/source/security/minio-identity-management/policy-based-access-control.rst

 MinIO provides the following built-in policies for assigning to :ref:`users <minio-users>` or :ref:`groups <minio-groups>`:

+.. userpolicy:: consoleAdmin

+   Grants complete access to all S3 and administrative API operations against all resources on the MinIO server.
+Equivalent to the following set of
+   actions:

+   - :policy-action:`s3:*`
+   - :policy-action:`admin:*`

 .. userpolicy:: readonly

    Grants read-only permissions for all buckets and objects on the MinIO server.
+   Equivalent to the following set of actions:

+   - :policy-action:`s3:GetBucketLocation`
+   - :policy-action:`s3:GetObject`

 .. userpolicy:: readwrite

-   Grants read and write permissions for all buckets and objects on the MinnIO server.
+   Grants read and write permissions for all buckets and objects on the MinIO server.
+Equivalent to :policy-action:`s3:*`.

 .. userpolicy:: diagnostics

    Grants permission to perform diagnostic actions on the MinIO server.
+   Specifically includes the following actions:

+   - :policy-action:`admin:ServerTrace`
+   - :policy-action:`admin:Profiling`
+   - :policy-action:`admin:ConsoleLog`
+   - :policy-action:`admin:ServerInfo`
+   - :policy-action:`admin:TopLocksInfo`
+   - :policy-action:`admin:OBDInfo`
+   - :policy-action:`admin:BandwidthMonitor`
+   - :policy-action:`admin:Prometheus`

 .. userpolicy:: writeonly

    Grants write-only permissions for all buckets and objects on the MinIO server.
+Equivalent to the :policy-action:`s3:PutObject` action.

 Use :mc-cmd:`mc admin policy set` to associate a policy to a user or group on a MinIO deployment.